prussell94/ingest-jeopardy-questions/README.md

 Categories, clues, contestants, games and seasons are all retrieved.

-To start postgres run the docker-compose file:
+To start postgres go into the src/test/resources/ package and run the docker-compose file:

 ```
 docker-compose -f docker-compose-postgres.yml up -d